Disneyland: Opening day

+Traffic was delayed on the two-lane Harbor Boulevard.
+It was a very hot day, and guests were frustrated with the large crowds.
+Among the many issues; rides broke down, restaurants ran out of food and drinks, the doors to Sleeping Beauty Castle were left unlocked allowing guests to see inside of its empty shell, and the Mark Twain Riverboat was overloaded with guests.
+Because of this, the park's first day of operation was known as "Black Sunday".

-At the time, and during the lifetimes of Walt and Roy Disney, July 17 was considered merely a preview, with July 18 the official opening day.
+At the time, and during the lifetimes of Disney and his brother Roy, July 17 was considered a preview, with July 18 the official opening day.
 Since then, aided by memories of the television broadcast, the company has adopted July 17 as the official date, the one commemorated every year as Disneyland's birthday.

+Within a year after Disneyland's opening, increasing friction between Disney and Wood resulted in Wood's termination.
+Most of the executives who led the development of Disneyland are now commemorated in window signs as proprietors of fictional businesses along Main Street, USA, with the exception of Wood.

 1950s and 1960s

 In September 1959, Soviet First Secretary Nikita Khrushchev spent thirteen days in the United States, with two requests: to visit Disneyland and to meet John Wayne, Hollywood's top box-office draw.
 Due to the Cold War tension and security concerns, he was famously denied an excursion to Disneyland.
 The Shah of Iran and Empress Farah were invited to Disneyland by Walt Disney in the early 1960s.
-There was moderate controversy over the lack of African American employees.
-As late as 1963, civil rights activists were pressuring Disneyland to hire black people, with executives responding that they would "consider" the requests.
-The park did however hire people of Asian descent, such as Ty Wong and Bob Kuwahara.
+There was concern over the lack of African American employees.
+As late as 1963, civil rights group the Congress of Racial Equality, was in discussions with Disneyland officials about hiring more black people, with Disneyland telling the group they would consider their requests.
+Unlike other amusement parks at the time, Disneyland was never racially segregated, and was open to all races since opening day.

 As part of the Casa de Fritos operation at Disneyland, "Doritos" (Spanish for "little golden things") were created at the park to recycle old tortillas that would have been discarded.
 The Frito-Lay Company saw the popularity of the item and began selling them regionally in 1964, and then nationwide in 1966.

+An all-time attendance record for the park was set on August 16, 1969, shortly after the opening of The Haunted Mansion, with 82,516 guests admitted in one day.